This article does not apply to Umbraco 8.

 Copy the URL from your site’s HTTPS Clone URL in the portal

 Using the URL without the actual repository name, the GUID part, open a new browser tab and login.
-Just the URL like
+A URL like

 You’ll see the Kudu site, which includes your site’s Git repository